 Dr. Farmer graduated from Duke University in 1982, summa cum laude, with a bachelor's degree in anthropology.
 He holds an M.D. and Ph.D. from Harvard University, where he is the Kolokotrones University Professor and the Chair of the Department of Global Health and Social Medicine at Harvard Medical School; he is also Chief of the Division of Global Health Equity at Brigham and Women's Hospital, Boston.
 Dr. Farmer also serves as the United Nations Special Adviser to the Secretary-General on Community Based Medicine and Lessons from Haiti.

-Dr. Farmer was elected to the Duke University Board of Trustees in 2009 and serves on the Academic Affairs Committee and the Duke Health Academic Affairs Committee.
+Dr. Farmer was elected to the Duke University Board of Trustees in 2009 and serves on the External Engagement Committee and the Advancing Duke Science and Technology Strategic Task Force.